 In addition, we sometimes need additional volunteers to provide clinical supervision to members of our team.
 Our current supervisors include the lead clinician of a psychological therapies service and two supervising counsellors.
 All of them are experienced in providing clinical supervision.

 You may have some other skill, ability or professional expertise which you could contribute (management, publicity, legal knowledge, clinical knowledge, communications, media liaison, computer skills, event organising or driving to take members of our team out to visit clients).

 We like to create roles around people’s individual qualities and experience, so if you feel that you have something specific to contribute which we haven’t mentioned here, please let us know.

 We are very grateful to the lawyers who have provided free help to our clients, in many different situations.
 We are always happy to hear from lawyers.
-Special thanks to Steven, a very experienced London barrister, who is representing bereaved families at inquests in Gloucestershire, as a result of our concern that families are rarely represented.
+Special thanks to Steven, a very experienced London barrister, who has represented bereaved families at inquests in Gloucestershire, as a result of our concern that families are rarely represented.